ghi-electronics/BrainPad-Docs/go-beyond/projects/etch-a-sketch.md

 ---
 This classic game now works on the BrainPad.
 Simply use the buttons to sketch.

-**Difficulty: Easy**
+**Difficulty: Easy.**

-**Objective: Gaming, Drawing**
+**Objective: Gaming, Drawing.**

 ## How It Works
 This program is simple.
-We draw a circle on the screen and move it when the buttons are pressed.
+We draw a point on the screen and move it when the buttons are pressed.

 ## The Code
 > [!Tip]